This post is sponsored by Colavita

 I decided to top it with an Italian blend of Colavita’s brined and sun-dried veg with extra large grilled shrimp.
 Umm-nom-nom!

-I arranged the polenta on a platter, mounded it with the tangy dressed vegetables and topped it off with those succulent marinated and grilled shrimp.
+Arrange the polenta on a platter, mound it with the tangy dressed vegetables and topwith those succulent grilled shrimp.

 We served it with a few lemon wedges for a tangy spritz and poured a chilled pinot grigio.
 Like summer grilling — cool, crisp white wine is practically required!